SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by expansion of the Local Bubble: Passage of the solar system

-For a given expansion model for the LB's shell, we estimate when the solar system entered the LB, by comparing the trace-back distance of the solar system from the center of the LB to the radius of the expanding shell.
-We adopt the same magnitude of $v_{\odot} \sim 20\,\text{km s}^{-1}$ for the speed of the solar system as \citetalias{2022Natur.601..334Z} and assume that it moves radially, with a present-day distance from the center of $d_{\odot}\left(t_{\text{age}}\right) = 0$.
+For a given expansion model for the LB's shell, we estimated when the solar system entered the LB, by comparing the trace-back distance of the solar system from the center of the LB to the radius of the expanding shell.
+We adopted the same magnitude of $v_{\odot} \sim 20\,\text{km s}^{-1}$ for the speed of the solar system as \citetalias{2022Natur.601..334Z} and assumed that it moves radially\footnote{We reconstructed the sun's orbit with \textsc{galpy} \citep{2015ApJS..216...29B} over the past 5 Myr and confirmed that this approximation is accurate to $\sim 1\, \%$.}, with a present-day distance from the center of $d_{\odot}\left(t_{\text{age}}\right) = 0$.

 Under these assumptions, the distance of the solar system from the center of the LB is

 In Fig. \ref{fig:solar_system} we show the passage of the solar system through the LB's shell.
 For values of $t_{\text{age}} \gtrsim 4\,\text{Myr}$, the solar system would have crossed the LB's shell during the first $\lesssim 1\,\text{Myr}$ of its expansion.
 Incorporation of sediments into earth's crust over the past $\sim 4\,\text{Myr}$ could have commenced shortly after the passage \citep{2023ApJ...947...58E, 2024ApJ...972..179E} and is therefore in agreement with the value $t_{\text{age}} \gtrsim 4\,\text{Myr}$ obtained above.